scilus/tractometer_website/exampleSite/content/english/ismrm2015/processed_data.md

 <a href="/results_ismrm/example_of_processed_data/withReversed_scoring_2022/Results_WithReversed.xlsx">
     <figure style="float:right">
         <img src="/results_ismrm/example_of_processed_data/withReversed_scoring_2022/Results_WithReversed.jpg" width="90%">
         <figcaption style="text-align:center">Results of the ROI-based scoring on the withReversed processed data.
-Click on the image to download as an excel file.</figcaption>
+Click on the image to download as an Excel file.</figcaption>
     </figure>
 </a>